Manchester United beat Barcelona 3-1 in friendly

 Manchester United seized a 2-0 lead in the second half when Lingard scored in the 65th minute.

-Barcelona struck back in the 89th minute with a goal by Rafinha, but United answered with their third moments later, courtesy of Jacuzzi.
+Barcelona struck back in the 89th minute with a goal by Rafinha, but United answered with their third moments later, courtesy of Januzaj.

 Barcelona were coming off a win against MLS side Los Angeles Galaxy on Tuesday and have one more match in the United States before they return to Europe.